dawid877/customers_dimension_reduction/README.md

-## Customers Data Dimension Reduction Project
+## Dimension reduction of customers data

 The goal of this project is to reduce the dimensionality of a dataset sourced from Kaggle, which contains characteristics of online customers from an e-commerce platform.
 The objective was to identify latent factors for effective e-customer segmentation.